mg98/filter.js/README.md

 ✅ Operators `in` and `not in` in combination with array values (`('Apple', 'Peach', 'Banana')`)

-✅ Supporting value types string and number (including floating values)
+✅ Supports value types string and number (including floating values)

+✅ Supports operations on arrays (e.g. `hobbies > 3` is valid if `hobbies` in an array of length > 3)

 ✅ Logical operators `and` and `or` to combine expressions